CarpentryStair Calculator

 Calculate Rise and Run

-Divides your total rise by the ideal 7.5" riser height to find the number of risers, then calculates actual riser height for even spacing.
-Total run = (risers - 1) x tread depth.
+Divides your total rise by the ideal 7.5" target to find the riser count, then recalculates the actual height for perfectly even spacing.
+Picking a round number instead leads to uneven first or last steps, a code violation (max 3/8" variance).
+Total run equals (risers minus 1) multiplied by tread depth.

 2